A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: INTRODUCTION

-\section{Introduction}

-The first cases of managing risk can be traced as far as to the ancient world, see \cite{McNeil2005}.
-Ever since \cite{Markowitz1952} introduced the mean-variance approach, the area of financial risk management has advanced immensely.
-Portfolio optimization and hedging are just few out of many risk management problems, however, in this volatile world, they are as relevant as ever for today's investor.
-While some individuals seek personal gain, others try to ensure stability and reduce risk.
-Both of these goals can be achieved via efficient allocation and protection of their assets.
-For more on modern portfolio theory, hedging and risk management in general see \cite{Korn2001}, \cite{Elton2003}, \cite{McNeil2005}, \cite{Fries2007}, \cite{Kwok2008} and \cite{Hull2012}, among others.
-These papers show that in order to determine optimal portfolio weights or hedging ratios, it is very important to find appropriate financial models which describe adequately the individual variability of the assets and their correlations or mutual dependence.
+\section{INTRODUCTION}

-Traditionally, risk management problems have assumed a time-invariant relationship structure.
-However, ever since \cite{Engle1982} showed the existence of time-varying variances, the standard approach of using constant unconditional correlations and covariances is being debated in the financial literature.
-The overwhelming empirical evidence shows the advantages of employing a time-varying approach, see \cite{Rossi2002}, \cite{Yang2004}, \cite{Giamouridis2007}, \cite{Lien2009}, \cite{Liu2010}, \cite{Lee2012} and \cite{Basak2012}, among others.
-ARCH-family models, first introduced by \cite{Engle1982} and then generalized by \cite{Bollerslev1986}, without doubt, are the most researched and used in practice to explain time-varying volatilities, see also \cite{Bollerslev1992}, \cite{Bollerslev1994}, \cite{Engle2002b}, \cite{Terasvirta2009} and \cite{Tsay2010}.
-When dealing with multivariate time series, one must also take into consideration the mutual dependence between returns.
-Correlations can also exhibit some stylized features, such as persistence and asymmetry.
-For multivariate GARCH (MGARCH), see \cite{Bauwens2006}, \cite{Silvennoinen2008} and \cite{Tsay2010}.
-In this paper we will consider a very general multivariate GARCH model which accounts for both types of asymmetries: in individual volatilities and in conditional correlations.
+Modeling the stylized features of the assets' returns has been extensively researched for decades and the topic yet remains of great interest.
+The ARCH-family models, first introduced by \cite{Engle1982} and then generalized by \cite{Bollerslev1986}, are without doubt the most analyzed and used in practice to explain time-varying volatilities, see \cite{Bollerslev1992}, \cite{Bollerslev1994}, \cite{Engle2002b}, \cite{Terasvirta2009} and \cite{Tsay2010}, for instance.
+When dealing with multiple returns, one must also take into consideration the mutual dependence between them, see \cite{Bauwens2006}, \cite{Silvennoinen2009} and \cite{Tsay2010}, for instance.
+In particular, conditional correlation models firstly proposed by \cite{Engle2002}, \cite{Tse2002} and \cite{Christodoulakis2002}, play an important role because there is evidence that conditional correlations are time dependent.
+The asymmetric behavior of individual returns has been well established in the financial literature, see \cite{Hentschel1995}.
+More recently, \cite{Cappiello2006} have pointed out that conditional correlations may exhibit some stylized features, such as persistence and asymmetry and, consequently, have proposed Asymmetric Dynamic Conditional Correlation (ADCC) models for time-varying correlations.